jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![In the Application Insights Configuration dialog box, the Resource Group contososports is selected.
 In the Application Insights Resource drop-down list box, Contoso.Apps.SportsLeague.Web is selected.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image191.png "Application Insights Configuration dialog box")

 7. Press **Finish** on the Application Insights window.
-    >NOTE: You may also have to configure Trace Collection depeding on your ID and subscription.
+    >NOTE: You may also have to configure Trace Collection depending on your ID and subscription.

     ![The Finish button is circled in the Application Insights window.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image192.png "Application Insights window")